NCAS-CMS/cfa-conventions/source/cfa.md

 * The fragment's data has the same number of dimensions in the same order as the aggregated data.

+* The fragment's data has the same data type as the aggregated data.

 * Each dimension of the fragment's data has the same sense of directionality (i.e. the sense in which it increasing in physical space) as its corresponding aggregated dimension.